kh8fb/kh8fb_singularity/definition_scripts/parsers/README.md

-A collection of singularity container definitions to help you build a singularity container with state-of-the-art parsing capabilities.
+A collection of files to help you build a singularity container with state-of-the-art parsing capabilities.
+Both constituency and dependency parsing can be performed by this container.

 ## Application Usage and Installation
 First, build the image from the definition file